- Download our Moving to France Guide (PDF)

 Finding accommodation in France

-Expats may find it difficult to secure accommodation in France before moving to the country, as most landlords and property owners prefer doing business with people they've met.
-It is usually also best to see the property in person before committing to a lease.
+You may find it difficult to secure accommodation in France before moving to the country, as most landlords and property owners prefer doing business with people they’ve met in person.
+It is usually also best to see the property in person before committing to a lease, especially given the up to six-month waiting time for studio apartments in Paris.

-For these reasons, another way to find accommodation in France is networking.
+Another way to find accommodation in France is networking.
 Due to extremely high competition among potential tenants, some of the best properties available may not be advertised publicly.
-Expats are advised to make connections and ask around to find out if anyone in their social circle may know of something.
+Make connections and ask around to find out if anyone in your social circle may know of something.
+Expat Facebook groups and regional anglophone social networks have proven particularly effective for uncovering unadvertised gems.

-Expats who don’t mind the extra fees or don't want to deal directly with a landlord can always use a real estate agency.
-This option is good for expats who are in a rush and don’t have time to browse the market themselves.
+If you don’t mind the extra fees or don’t want to deal directly with a landlord, you can always use a real estate agency.
+This option is good if you’re in a rush and don’t have time to browse the market yourself.
+Agency fees typically amount to around 5 percent of the property price, which is higher than the European average.

 Renting accommodation in France